AfreenAhmed405/CSE2003-JComponent/README.md

 # CSE2003-JComponent

 RAILWAY TICKET BOOKING SYSTEM

 A C++ code that simulates railway reservation system

-Name: Afreen Ahmed
-Reg: 18BIS0157
-Slot: CSE2003, L11 + L12

 Open the linked C++ file in any compatible IDE.